indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Linux default Python distributions no longer utilize the ``pthread_yield()`` function, enabling them to be linked against glibc 2.34+, which deprecated the symbol. (#463)
+* Python ``.whl`` resources parsing now ignores directories.
+Previously, directories may have been emitted as 0-sized resources.

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^